-Shenandoah National Park is the perfect place to enjoy a view of the star-filled night sky.
+Shenandoah National Park is the perfect place to enjoy stargazing a star-filled night sky.
 And without the light pollution of developed areas.

 As the sun goes down, a different kind of opportunity to enjoy nature’s exquisite beauty emerges.
 Stars sparkle with more intensity.
 Constellations come into clearer view.